 South Korea is the new destination for health tourism

-The tourism infrastructure includes the best airport in the world (Incheon International Airport, ICN), a solid the network of 5-stars to 3-stars hotels, the excellent fast speed train service (KTX) and the emerging touristic attractions sponsored by Korean conglomerates (Samsung, LG, Lotte, et. al.).
+The tourism infrastructure includes the best airport in the world (Incheon International Airport, ICN), a solid the network of hotels and the excellent fast speed train service (KTX).
+Additionally, new touristic attractions and entertainment venues funded by Korean conglomerates (Samsung, LG, KIA, Lotte, et. al.)

-New South Korea keeps improving
+“New” South Korea keeps improving

 Finally, we have to add the dynamic social evolution this country is experiencing.
-It is now a milestone time for South Korea as the new generation is reforming the landscape to thrust the nation into the next global step.
+It is now a milestone time for South Korea as the new generation is reforming the landscape to push the nation into the next global step.